 242 With respect to the obligation to investigate violations of international humanitarian law that amount to war crimes, see preamble to the Rome Statute; ICRC Customary International Humanitarian Law Study Rule 158.
-While the obligation to investigate allegations of violations of international humanitarian that do not amount to war crimes is not expressly stated, it can arguably be inferred from the international customary international law obligation to ensure respect for international humanitarian law.
-See ICRC Customary International Humanitarian Law Study, Rules 139, 144.
+While the obligation to investigate allegations of violations of international humanitarian that do not amount to war crimes is not expressly stated, it can arguably be inferred from the international customary international law obligation to ensure respect for international humanitarian Law Study, Rules 139, 144.
 See Annex I: Legal Framework for more information on international human rights law obligation to investigate.